TPDPTranslationTeam/TPDP_Translation_Team/README.md

 If you want to actually play the game, consider buying it here: http://www.melonbooks.com/index.php?main_page=product_info&products_id=IT0000184711

-There should be guides on how to buy from MelonBooks on the web somewhere...
+Here's a tutorial on how to buy it: http://thpp.supersanctuary.net/forum/index.php?topic=416.0

 FAQs:
 -----